transposit-connectors/mc-transposit-eng/runbooks/frontend_only_proxy.md

 You probably only need to download and install these artifacts once unless something major changes on the frontend.

 Go to [CircleCI](https://app.circleci.com/settings/user/tokens)
-In the bottom left, go to User Settings -> Personal API Tokens
+In the bottom left, go to User Settings -> Personal API Tokens (this somewhat depends on your CircleCI version)
 - Create a new token
 - In your terminal, run
 `export CIRCLE_API_TOKEN='<TOKEN>'`